 OPTION TWO | BLUEHOST

 This is the choice that you see advertised by blogs everywhere.
 This host is used by CassieScroggins.com, JadeOak.com, & NatalieBacon.com.
 In my research, I have come across a lot of complaints from users in the same situation.
 Users who have used this host because their favorite bloggers were recommending it.
 If you read on, I can give you inside information that I have researched.
-Info as to why so many people continue to recommend this hosting service despite numerous issues other bloggers or website owners report having.
+Including why many people continue to recommend this hosting despite numerous issues other bloggers or website owners report having.

 OPTION THREE | HOSTGATOR

-I honestly don’t often come across bloggers who use this host, but have heard it’s a pretty reasonable and reliable hosting service.
+I honestly don’t often come across bloggers who use this web host.
+But I have heard it’s a pretty reasonable and reliable hosting service.
 This host is used by AndreaBolder.com.
 By reading on, you can see how comparable it is to both Bluehost & SiteGround.

 ALL OF THE FACTS & EXPERIENCES FROM ACTUAL CUSTOMERS